 The Arizona Department of Transportation and Federal Highway Administration are making roadway improvements along a 3-mile stretch of US 191 near St. Johns.
-The construction activity, scheduled to occur during daylight hours, Mondays through Fridays, is requiring lane restrictions and extra travel time for drivers.
+The highway construction activity is scheduled to occur during daylight hours, Mondays through Fridays.

 The $4.2 million project is needed to replace the pavement and reconstruct this segment of the highway as well as install a pipe culvert, signage and pavement markings.

-Roadway work began on March 26, and the project is anticipated to be completed in November.
+Roadway work began on March 26, and the project is anticipated to be finished in November 2018.
 Schedules are subject to change based on weather or other unforeseen factors.

 - US 191 is currently closed between Cemetery and Generating Station roads (milepost 317 to milepost 320) during this phase of the project.
 This section of US 191 is scheduled to reopen in the summer.